cjkihl/Strawberry-PHP/README.md

 * Theme-rendering module for styling and making custom templates easier
 * Content-module for create/read/update and delete content and blogs to you application
 * And much more!

+##Installation instructions##

+* Download the latest release and put it on your server
+* Run the install.php script **important!** To check that the requirements off file-permissions and the configurations matches your web-server.
+* Follow the instructions in the installer :)